Preliminary info for the 2018 intake!

 In addition to the standard document requirements, there are specific requirements for educational documents from certain countries.
 Please check if there are any country-specific requirements for your degree awarding country and follow the instructions.
 Note that the degree awarding country may be a different one from the country where the studies are taken.
 The country-specific requirements must be followed first and foremost, before any regular requirements for attesting documents.

-Australia, Azerbaijan, Bangladesh, Belarus, Cameroon, Canada, China, Eritrea, Ethiopia, Finland, Ghana, India, Indonesia, Ireland, Iran, Japan, Kazakhstan, Kenya, Kyrgyzstan, Malaysia, Nepal, New Zealand, Nigeria, Pakistan, Russia, South Africa, South Korea, Sudan, (Syria has been removed from the list 17.10.2016), Taiwan, Tajikistan, Tanzania, Turkmenistan, Uganda, Ukraine, United Kingdom, USA, Uzbekistan
+Australia, Azerbaijan, Bangladesh, Belarus, Cameroon, Canada, China, Eritrea, Ethiopia, Finland, Ghana, India, Indonesia, Ireland, Iran, Japan, Kazakhstan, Kenya, Kyrgyzstan, Malaysia, Nepal, New Zealand, Nigeria, Pakistan, Russia, South Africa, South Korea, Sudan, Taiwan, Tajikistan, Tanzania, Turkmenistan, Uganda, Ukraine, United Kingdom, USA, Uzbekistan

 Instructions for applicants in the final year of their Bachelor's degree